roryogorman/Crafts-by-Ainhoa/README.md

 - Other colours have been chosen which complement the #989572 colour.
 These are:
     - a. #E0D8DE: A warm grey colour, used as the text colour
     - b. #727598: A dark grayish blue colour, used as a colour for the 'Shop Now' button, as well as the hover colour for social media icons.
+    - c. #957298: A dark grayish magenta colour, used as a background for the User Review section.

 #### Typography
 - Two fonts were used primarily for this site - 'Rochester' & 'Baskerville'.
 These are two fonts that are commonly used in craft websites and are both clean, clear & very readable and so I feel are appropriate for this site